seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **ANTONIO**
 Let him alone:
-I’ll follow him no more with bootless prayers.
+I'll follow him no more with bootless prayers.
 He seeks my life; his reason well I know:
-I oft deliver’d from his forfeitures
+I oft deliver'd from his forfeitures
 Many that have at times made moan to me;
 Therefore he hates me.